cypress-io/cypress-documentation/content/guides/references/configuration.md

 helpful when running Cypress in multiple environments and on multiple developer machines.

-### Command Line
+### Overriding Individual Options

-When running Cypress from the command line you can pass a `--config` flag to override individual config options or a `--config-file` flag to specify an entirely different configuration file.
+When running Cypress from the command line you can pass a `--config` flag to override individual config options.

-For example:
+For example, to override `viewportWidth` and `viewportHeight`, you can run:

 ```shell
 cypress run --browser firefox --config viewportWidth=1280,viewportHeight=720